 While the legal basis has hardly changed in Germany over the last 20 years, there has been a noticeable change in society’s expectations as to whether and how reproductive technologies may be used.
 At the same time, an emphasis on reproductive autonomy challenges traditional values and ideas about the structure and meaning of family.
 The understanding of family, in turn, has implications for society.

-With its annual meeting, the Ethics Council wishes to focus in particular on the following questions:
+With its Annual Meeting, the Ethics Council focused in particular on the following questions:

 - In what way do challenges of modern reproductive medicine influence our understanding of self-determination, family and society?